codes-kzhan/data/README.md

 # Datasets

-A collection of "big" datasets converted to a uniform format.
-The copyrights belong to the original authors.
+A collection of "big" datasets converted to an uniform format.
+The copyrights these datasets belong to the original authors.

 ## Text classification